ARitize: Design Evaluation

 Another point of interest was during the AR Experience of a rat dissection.
 When we asked participants to rotate the rat, almost 30% of participants mistook the reset button in the top right corner for a rotate button.
 When asked to navigate to a different area of the rat dissection, participants were unsure where to go.
 Rather, they blindly clicked buttons on the screen hoping one would help complete the given task.
 This data in addition to the points above demonstrated how clarity throughout the interface was needed for ARitize users.
 Buttons were labeled and an extra screen was added after scanning a QR code so users know what AR Experience they have scanned.
 Additionally, darker backgrounds were added to camera screen prompts such as the "Scan a QR Code" instructions and rat dissection navigation tooltip to increase visual accessibility (see gallery below).

 Our report and design evaluation were well received by NexTech upon presenting our findings to them.
-The NexTech representatives informed us that the results of our design evaluation would be incorporated into improvement updates for the ARitize application.
+The NexTech representatives informed us that the results of our design evaluation would be incorporated into future improvement updates for the ARitize application.

 Reflecting upon our process, I believe that there are improvements that could be made to improve our usability study.
-For example, I believe that our sample size of 7 participants was too small to best represent ARitize's user demographic and was restricted due to the time restraints of the case study.
+For example, I believe that our sample size of 7 participants was too small to best represent ARitize's user demographic but was restricted due to the time restraints of the case study.
 When analyzing participant recordings, I found that our think-aloud method felt too guided, helping participants more often than necessary to complete a task.

 If I could redo this study, the first thing I would do is gather data from ARitize to see what the main demographics of their users are, such as the largest age group of their users or what devices they use the app on.
 With that information, I would be able to filter through possible participants to best replicate ARitize's main user base.
 I would also double the participant count.
 During the study, I would observe how participants explore the interface for longer before providing help, to gauge the severity of interaction and interface clarity.
 This would provide additional data on the time it takes users to come up with a solution and how it affects their overall experience with the app.
 I would also like to include a study with our app re-design to see the effectiveness of our design solution and note areas for further improvement.